The Beginning

 After graduation in 1993, Noah was given the opportunity to learn and grow.
 Along with his growth the business also grew.
 In 1996, the location in Johnston was remodeled and refurbished with specific attention to increasing the size of the chapel to provide an additional/alternative place for families to honor and revere the lives of their loved ones.
 This growth brought a renewed commitment to serving the community and its people.

 Commitment to quality service exemplify the words that propel Amos & Sons Funeral Homes into the fifth and future generations.
-They continue the commitment to meet and serve new and returning treasured friends and support the Johnston and Batesburg-Leesville communities.
+The team continues the commitment to meet and serve new and returning treasured friends and to support the Johnston and Batesburg-Leesville communities.
 The passion for delivering quality service and timeless support to families in their hour of need continues to drive Dorothy, Noah, Daryl and their able-bodied staff.
 Amos & Sons Funeral Homes of Johnston and Batesburg-Leesville look forward to the challenge of serving, meeting and exceeding the needs of the community as they arise.

 Amos and Sons Funeral Homes has a proud history in serving the Ridge communities of South Carolina with almost 100 years of continuous courteous service to families in bereavement.
 The staff of both facilities consider being entrusted with this sacred duty is both an honor and privilege and deeply appreciate the continued opportunity to serve the community in this way.
 Amos and Sons Funeral Homes are driven by our creed to be and operate as a Ministry of Understanding, with a proud Tradition of Excellence, even unto the fifth and future generations.